Baja Forecast and Guide Links:

 Only a few small towns dot its length except for the extreme north and south ends.

 On the eastern side of Baja is the warm to hot Sea of Cortez.
-On the western side is the cold to moderate Pacific Ocean.
-Towards the south end of Baja is the area know as the East Cape where the famous windsurfing and kitesurfing areas of La Ventana and Los Barriles are located.
+On the western side is the cold Pacific Ocean.
+Towards the south end of Baja is the area known as the East Cape where the famous windsurfing and kitesurfing areas of La Ventana and Los Barriles are located.

 Baja’s East Cape winter winds are a combo of 3 winds

-1. El Norte winds from the 4 corners. (range 10-30 knots, strongest at night & morning)
+1. El Norte winds from the 4 corners. (range 20-30 knots, often strongest at night & morning)

 2. Local NNE sea breezes (range 6-14 knots, strongest noon to 4PM)